Here's an old-school apple cinnamon cake recipe updated for modern times (and your Vitamix!)

 So even though this cake is one of our favorites, we’ve had to make some changes to keep up with the times.

 Instead of white flour, white sugar, eggs, and butter, we now use a combination of healthier flours, have omitted the eggs and replaced the butter with sunflower oil.
-We’ve added flax seed and cut way back on the sugar.
+We’ve added flax seed and cut back a bit on the sugar.

-And even with all of those changes it somehow tastes the same.
+And even with all of those changes it’s somehow still sweet and tasty.

 This cake is: